ansys/ansys-api-cfx/README.md

 For developers
 --------------
-If you plan on doing local *development* of PyCFX with Git, install the latest release PyCFX with:
+If you plan on doing local *development* of PyCFX with Git, install the latest release of ansys-api-cfx with:

 ```
 git clone https://github.com/ansys-internal/ansys-api-cfx